 Letter from 15-year-old me to seven-year-old me:

 It’s not your fault.
 You read too much Garfield the Cat.
-He was
+He was complaining about hernias.

 Letter from 18-year-old me to 16-year-old me: